 Thanks to Steven Johnson, you can get a clearer picture of how we’ve arrived in our 21st century world, as well as learn how you can better understand other innovations in the future.

-Here are my 3 main takeaways from this book:
+Here are my 3 main takeaways from How We Got To Now:

 - Innovations can create an environment for more change, rather than just a change on their own.

 - One innovation can act as a springboard for another, unexpected one, and even change the legal situation.

 - Some innovations highly depend on the person creating them and their rich background.

 Would you like to pull back the curtain and take a look at the inner workings of innovation?
 Let’s give it up for Steven Johnson!

 Lesson 1: Sometimes innovations don’t directly cause change, but create the right environment for it.

 The Renaissance was one of the most innovative periods in history.
 Lasting from roughly the 14th to the 17th century, the density of innovations and technologies that allowed society to progress hasn’t been as big again until 300 years later.
 Gunpowder, glasses, the printing press, the flush toilet, the microscope, the telescope, the submarine, matches, that’s just a tiny selection of its accomplishments.